SERTwitter/ser/README.md

-ser handles automatic daily tweeting to supplement the work done by content leads, daily email summaries of Twitter activity on the SER account, and posts tweets related to the annual meeting during the three months prior.
+ser handles automatic daily tweeting to supplement the work done by content leads, daily email summaries of Twitter activity on the SER account, posts tweets related to the annual meeting during the three months prior, collects SER-related Twitter data, and deploys a dashboard about SER Twitter activity to shinyapps.io.

   - `action_auto_tweet()`
   - `action_email_summary()`
   - `action_meeting_tweet()`
+  - `action_deploy_dashboard()`
+  - `action_collect_twitter_data()`

 ser also provides functions to email summaries of errors that may occur in code while running automatically on the server. `action_safely()`